‘Part of Bristol’s Electric Vehicle Centre of Excellence’ – plugged in for cleaner air

 Trial an electric vehicle that suits you

 You can choose from different types of electric vehicles.
-Our first batch of vehicles available for hire is:
+The available vehicles are:

 - 10 x e-Ford Transit Leader 350 L2H2 (maximum gross payload 1,008-1,035)